-The carrying value of our consolidated financial liabilities approximates fair value.
-We adopted ASC 825-10, which provides companies with an option to report selected financial assets and liabilities at fair value, and made an irrevocable election to apply ASC 825-10 to our Credit Facility.
+We adopted ASC 825-10, which provides companies with an option to report selected financial assets and liabilities at fair value, and made an irrevocable election to apply ASC 825-10 to our long-term Credit Facility.
 We elected to use the fair value option for our Credit Facility to align the measurement attributes of both our assets and liabilities while mitigating volatility in earnings from using different measurement attributes.
+Due to that election and in accordance with GAAP, we incurred expenses of \$0.5 million relating to amendment fees on the Credit Facility in the three months ended March 31, 2013.
 ASC 825-10 establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities and to more easily understand the effect on earnings of a company's choice to use fair value.
 ASC 825-10 also requires entities to display the fair value of the selected assets and liabilities on the face of the Consolidated Statement of Assets and Liabilities and changes in fair value of the Credit Facility are reported in our Consolidated Statement of Operations.
-For the three months ended December 31, 2012 and 2011, the Credit Facility had a net change in unrealized (appreciation) depreciation of \$(0.4) million and \$0.4 million, respectively.
-As of December 31, 2012 and September 30, 2012, the Credit Facility had unrealized depreciation of zero and \$0.4 million, respectively.
+For the three and six months ended March 31, 2013, we had a net change in unrealized appreciation of zero and \$0.4 million, respectively.
+For the three and six months ended March 31, 2012, we had a net change in unrealized appreciation of \$(0.1) million and \$0.2 million, respectively.
+As of March 31, 2013 and September 30, 2012, the Credit Facility had unrealized depreciation of zero and \$0.4 million, respectively.
 We use a nationally recognized independent valuation service to measure the fair value of the Credit Facility in a manner consistent with the valuation process that the board of directors uses to value our investments.